Icarohwq/DMDF/README.md

 ## Tutorial

-For a detailed tutorial on how to configure and use the DMDF Bot, visit our [Video Tutorial](https://t.me/ATOS_DMDF/5).
+For a detailed tutorial on how to configure and use the DMDF Bot, visit our [tutorial](https://t.me/ATOS_DMDF/5).

 ## Contact